![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 A couple more times I caught a glimpse of Jason a few curves behind me, trying his damnedest to regain his close second position, and hopefully use it as a launch pad to first.

-All four tires were screeching almost continuously in the switch-back and hair pin curves round the mountain.
-The faint smell of burning rubber made itself known inside the car, and remained there.
+All four of my tires were screeching almost continuously in the switch-back and hair pin curves round the mountain.
+The smell of burning rubber made itself known inside the car.

 Although I was fiercely concentrating on the task at hand, and made sure not to have any radio or tape player on to distract me in such moments, still, at times, bits and pieces of my favorite rock music would waft through my thoughts, as we wound around the mountain.
 The notes seemed to naturally accompany the maneuvers and screeching tires.

-So I surged down through the S, now power-sliding a bit in the safer terrain (we were past the cliffs), approached the turn off into the store parking lot, jamming on the brakes to get down to maybe 40 mph or so, then doing a sharp 180 degree turn to slide to a stop in the lot, ending up facing the opening by which I'd entered.
+So I surged down through the S, now power-sliding a bit in the safer terrain (we were past the cliffs), jamming on the brakes to get down to maybe 40 mph or so as we approached the turn off into the store parking lot, then (once I had all my car's inertia properly directed) whipping my steering wheel over farther than necessary for the turn, to make it into one complete 180 degree spin, in order to slide to a full stop in the lot, ending up facing the opening by which I'd entered, in a fitting flourish to the final act of our duel.

-It was a good thing I hadn't let up, because Jason pulled in too almost the same instant Shadow's last wiggle from our stop disappeared.
+It was a good thing I hadn't let up, because Jason pulled in too, almost the same instant that Shadow's single rebound wiggle from our parking maneuver disappeared.

 Damn, but he was good!
 And that car-- Penelope was magnificent!